Kotlin/dokka/docs/topics/runners/gradle.md

 [must](https://central.sonatype.org/publish/requirements/) supply a `javadoc.jar` alongside your project.
 However, not all repositories have that rule.

-Dokka's Gradle runner does not provide any way to do this out of the box, but it can be achieved with custom Gradle tasks.
+The Gradle plugin for Dokka does not provide any way to do this out of the box, but it can be achieved with custom Gradle tasks.
 One for generating documentation in [HTML](html.md) format and another one for [Javadoc](javadoc.md) format:

 <tabs group="build-script">